 Artificial Intelligence Training: X has the right to utilize users’ data and content to improve and train their artificial intelligence models.
 This will arguably directly affect the growth and development of Grok, the chatbot featured on X that was launched last year.
 Previously, private accounts were able to opt-out of having their content used for AI development, but it is less clear in the new terms if it will still be an available option.

-Reduced Post Viewing: Users can now only access one million posts within a 24-hour period or it will result in a $15,000 fine per one million posts.
+Reduced Post Research: Users can now only access one million posts within a 24-hour period or it will result in a $15,000 fine per one million posts.

 Legal Disputes: According to the terms, action against X must be taken against them within one year of an incident occurring.
 All legal matters will also be only be resolved in the U.S. District Court for the Northern District of Texas.
 There is a waiver of the right to bring a class action.